Tour du Mont Blanc Camping Trek

 - More

-Begin your adventure at the campsite in Les Bossons, nestled amidst the stunning views of Mont Blanc and the Glacier des Bossons.
-As the sun sets, the trek crew will provide an introductory briefing to prepare you for the journey ahead.
+Begin your adventure at the charming campsite in Les Bossons, where you'll be greeted with breathtaking views of Mont Blanc and the stunning Glacier des Bossons.
+As the sun sets, immerse yourself in the beauty of the landscape before attending an introductory briefing by the trek crew.
+Settle into your accommodation at Camping Les Marmottes (or similar) and prepare for the journey ahead.

 - Les Chosalets